Pride Month and LGBTQ+ Freelancers

 A final positive of making these free and individual decisions as a freelancer is choosing your own clients.
 Choosing from a diverse pool of clients means you can choose to work with clients whose purpose aligns with yours.
 Working with an ethical client, or one who values diversity and inclusivity at the core of the business or service can allow you to feel safe, valued and happy while working with them.
 For more insight into the power of having a purpose, check out our article here.

 Before you go

 If you found this article insightful, be sure to check out Preparing for a Professional Event for more insight into how to enhance your experience as a freelancer, create useful networks and increase your income.
-Remember, if you join Revolancer and sign up to Plus today, you’ll be entered to win a brand new iPad Pro + Apple Pencil, or Apple AirPods!
-Good luck.
+Also, make sure you join Revolancer and sign up to Plus today!

 Freelance marketplace: Revolancer